 You also add a language to your portfolio, through either learning Spanish from scratch or developing existing skills in Spanish and/or Brazilian Portuguese to a high level.

-At Essex we specialise in commercial law, public law, and human rights law.
-We are Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014), and we are ranked among the top 200 departments in the QS World University Rankings (2018).
+At Essex we specialise in business law, public law, criminal justice, health law, law and technology, socio-legal studies and human rights law.
+We are Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014), and we are ranked among the top 200 departments in the QS World University Rankings by Subject (2020).

 Your education extends beyond the University’s Colchester Campus.
 You spend your fourth year studying abroad at one of the Latin American universities with whom we have an exchange agreement.